F-Mo, Moretti the Steady, The Literary Lab Rat, The Encyclopedist, Stanford's Favorite Radical, Bloom's Gloom

 Sondrio, Italy—a beautiful little town nestled in the foothills of the Italian Alps.
 Bellissima.

 My first gig was at Columbia University, where I taught comparative literature.
 I then set out for the territories—the West Coast, that is—where I got a plum appointment as the Danily C. and Laura Louise Bell Professor in the Humanities at Stanford.
 That's a pretty rock 'n' roll position.
 Here's my department page.
+Sure, I teach important and even really esoteric courses, but I also run the Stanford Literary Lab.
+I have earned a raft of honors like endowed lectures and literary critic awards.

 Because I'm still alive, you're not going to find a bunch of biographical information about me floating around.
 Plus, I'm busy talking about my work, not myself.
 But here's what I will tell you: I got my Ph.D. from the University of Rome.
 I know it's not Harvard, but look how much that mattered.